How to Transfer a Car Title to a Family Member

-Here is some information that might help you learn how to transfer a car title to a family member
+Do you want to how to transfer a car title to a family member?
+Here is some information that might help you learn how to transfer a car title to a family member.

-Many car-owners wonder how to transfer a car title to a family member.
+Many car owners wonder how to transfer a car title to a family member.
 We, at TFC Title Loans, are not exactly in the business of transferring titles since we are in the lending industry.
 However, we have been around 25 years and that experience has taught us that we have a responsibility to all past, present, or potential customers to financially educate, equip, and empower them to build a brighter economic future for themselves and their families.

 Ever since we opened our doors for business in 1994, we have gone above and beyond for our valued customers.
 We have decided since then, that we ought to go that extra mile for all those who aren’t currently, or may never be, our customers.
-We will be expanding our website to include various resource pages to answer questions concerning the DMV, buying and selling car, and financial planning.
-There are many situations that might lead to you needing to transfer a vehicle’s title to a family member.
+We will be expanding our website to include various resource pages to answer questions concerning the DMV, buying and selling a car, and financial planning.
+Many situations might lead to you needing to transfer a vehicle’s title to a family member.
 These reasons range from the sad: an unexpected death in the family, to the joyous: your child getting their driver’s license.
 We want to put our knowledge and experience to use by helping you solve any issues you may be facing with your car title.

 With our second-to-none customer service, we have attracted thousands of customers to borrow title loans through us.
 Over the years, consumer education has become an extremely high priority for us so if you need more information, please continue reading.
-If you feel like you may be interested in receiving a title loan on the car that you are transferring ownership of, then please fill out our online application or give us a call today!
+If you feel like you may be interested in receiving a title loan on the car that you are transferring ownership of, then please fill out our web application or give us a call today!

 The Arizona DMV requires that you go with your family member to a DMV title transfer office in your area to complete the title and registration application, otherwise known as Form 96-0236.
 You will both sign the vehicle’s title and present the necessary documentation.
 You will need to pay a four-dollar fee along with any registration fees and taxes.
 Go to this page for more extensive instructions specific to your situation.